Misaligned magnetized accretion flows onto spinning black holes: Magneto-spin alignment, outflow power, and intermittent jets: Results

 In Fig.~\ref{fig:time}, despite the difference in the initial disk inclination ($45^{\circ}$ versus $60^{\circ}$), the $\mdot$, $\eta_{\rm out}$ and $\phi_{\rm BH}$ of the two models evolve very similarly over time.
 The outflows from both models exceed efficiencies of 100\% and the accretion flow at small radii reaches magnetic flux saturation, indicated by the time-averaged magnetic flux $\langle\phi_{\rm BH}\rangle\gtrsim 50$ and the clear presence of dips in the magnetic flux and accretion rate due to magnetic flux eruptions in the time plots.
-Indeed, models \texttt{T15-60} all develop the MAD state ($\phi_{\rm BH}\gtrsim 50$) and exhibit highly efficient outflows, similar to the non-tilted \ta{} MAD model (see Table~\ref{tab:tiltmod}), and typical of geometrically thick MAD flows around rapidly-spinning prograde BHs \citep[both $\phi_{\rm BH}$ and $\eta_{\rm out}$ depends on the BH spin and the disk scale-height; e.g.][]{tch12proc,Narayan:2022,Lowell:2023}.
+Indeed, models \texttt{T15} to \texttt{T60} all develop the MAD state ($\phi_{\rm BH}\gtrsim 50$) and exhibit highly efficient outflows, similar to the nontilted \texttt{T0} MAD model (see Table~\ref{tab:tiltmod}), and typical of geometrically thick MAD flows around rapidly-spinning prograde BHs (both $\phi_{\rm BH}$ and $\eta_{\rm out}$ depend on the BH spin and the disk scale-height; \citep{tch12proc, Narayan:2022, Lowell:2023}).

-For all of the moderately tilted disk models, as the accretion flow develops the MAD state, the strongly magnetized jet is able to generate enough electromagnetic torque to force the inner disk flow to align with the black hole spin axis.
+For all of the moderately tilted disk models, as the accretion flow develops the MAD state, the strongly magnetized jet generates enough electromagnetic torque to force the inner disk flow to align with the black hole spin axis (see Appendix~\ref{sec:accretion_history}.
 The ``magneto-spin alignment'' of the disk results in near-zero values of the disk tilt angle close to the BH (shown at a radius of $10~\rg$ in Fig.~\ref{fig:tilt}, top panel) over time.
 On the other hand, the bottom panel of Fig.~\ref{fig:tilt} shows that at larger distances from the BH (specifically $r=150\,\rg$ in the plot), the outer disk undergoes relatively smaller levels of alignment.
 Figure~\ref{fig:tilt_rad} shows the radial profile of the disk tilt angle, averaged over the final $20000\,\rg/c$.
 The moderately misaligned disks exhibit near-perfect alignment with the BH spin axis at least out to $10\,\rg$, beyond which the flow remains misaligned.
 It is possible that the alignment radius increases out to large radii over several viscous timescales, depending on whether the flow angular velocity remains sub-Keplerian \citep[][]{mckinney_2013}.
 We also note that the jet torque roughly realigns the inner disk to its final orientation within the first $10^4\,\rg/c$ of its evolution, much faster than the BP alignment timescales.